mathworks/jenkins-matlab-plugin/CONFIGDOC.md

 MATLAB exits with exit code 0 if the specified tasks run without error.
 Otherwise, MATLAB terminates with a nonzero exit code, which causes the step to fail.

-You can access the result of running a MATLAB build interactively in your Jenkins Interface.
+You can access the result of running a MATLAB build interactively in your .
 After your build runs, the Jenkins build summary page displays the number of tasks that ran, failed, and were skipped.
 If your build ran successfully, you can click the **MATLAB Build Result** link on the page to access the table of task results.
 This table provides information about each task that was part of the MATLAB build.
 Clicking a task name in the table gives you access to relevant build log information in **Console Output**.

 #### Run MATLAB Tests
 The **Run MATLAB Tests** build step lets you run MATLAB and Simulink tests and generate artifacts, such as test results in JUnit-style XML format and code coverage results in Cobertura XML format.
 By default, the plugin includes any test files in your [MATLAB project](https://www.mathworks.com/help/matlab/projects.html) that have a `Test` label.
 If your build does not use a MATLAB project, or if it uses a MATLAB release before R2019a, then the plugin includes all tests in the root of your repository and in any of its subfolders.